 The Grade II Listed Building of Light Hall (national ref.
 1076770) and associated historic buildings survive in the western portion of this site.
-This brick building dates from 1750 and it may be associated with the adjacent moated site, which is likely to date from the medieval period (MSI9108).
-There is therefore a potential for archaeological features associated with the occupation of this part of the site from at least the medieval period to survive across this area.
+This brick building dates

 Ridge and furrow associated with the agricultural use of this area survives across parts of the site.
 A historic routeway, which is record on Yates map of 1787-89 and later historic maps, crosses the eastern part of the site in a north-south direction.
 This is still in use as a footpath.